Gold Coast Chicago: 18+ Reasons Why You Must Visit

-Lou Malnati helped to develop this cheesy delicacy when he started working in the industry in the 1940s, eventually opening his own restaurant in the early 1970s, right in the heart of the Viagara Triangle (we’ll explain this in #12).
+Lou Malnati helped to develop this cheesy delicacy when he started working in the industry in the 1940s.
+He eventually opening his own restaurant in the early 1970s, right in the heart of the Viagara Triangle (we’ll explain this in #11).
 For more than 40 years, the recipe for the pizza place’s buttery crust has passed from hand-to-hand while the business stayed in the family.
 Arrive hungry and expect to undo the top button on your jeans!

 Located in the heart of the neighborhood, right on the Magnificent Mile, the Old Chicago Water Tower is a stunning and historic Gold Coast sight.
 Put into use in 1896, this is the second oldest water tower in the United States.

 Today, you can tour the gallery inside that houses the work of local artists and photographers.
 This historic Gold Coast building is also home to the Lookingglass Theatre.
-This playhouse is an ensemble-based theater company that’s won many awards over the years.
-Check out their schedule and book seats for their next play.
+Lookingglass is an ensemble-based theater company that’s won many awards over the years.

 Bring your credit card and comfortable walking shoes for a day of the finest shopping in the world, all on the Magnificent Mile.
 Some of its first-class stores include: